Monday, December 23, 2024

 Vishnevsky was previously dismissed from NAPC under article - for improper performance of duties, after an internal investigation.

-The competition commission was aware of all this, but it decided simply “not to ask unnecessary questions.”
+The competition commission was aware of all this, but it simply decided “not to ask unnecessary questions.”

 spot_img